empatica/e4link-sample-project-ios/README.md

 - If the previous step is successful, it starts scanning for Empatica E4 devices, till it finds one that can be used with the API key you inserted in the code.
 - When a device has been found, the app updates the list of the devices nearby.
 - Selecting an E4 device from the list the app connects to the device and streams data.
-- You can select multiuple device from the list and streams data simoultaneously from multiple devices.
+- You can select multiple device from the list and streams data simultaneously  from multiple devices.
 - Selecting again the device you call the disconnect of a connected devices.
 - When all devices are disconnected the app restarts the device discovery.
 - While a device is connected is not *recommended* to scan for devices.